 - shared facilities including bathrooms and kitchens, crib rooms

-Clean and disinfect surfaces in accordance with the DHHS guidelines on cleaning and disinfection to reduce coronavirus (COVID-19) transmission at construction sites.
+Clean and disinfect surfaces in accordance with the DH guidelines on cleaning and disinfection to reduce COVID-19 transmission at construction sites.
 Read more in Related information.

 Personal protective equipment (PPE)